Talking to Your Doctor About Inhaled Insulin

 You and your healthcare provider should decide on the appropriate starting dose, and any dose adjustments, for your specific needs.
 Clinical trials have shown that it may take approximately 1.5x the amount of Afrezza to achieve the same blood sugar control as injected insulin.
 At the end of clinical trials (24 weeks), the average patient was receiving 12-16 Afrezza insulin units per meal.

-For those who have not taken insulin before, it is recommended to start on 4 units of Afrezza at each meal.
+For those who have not taken insulin before, it is recommended to start on four units of Afrezza at each meal.
 Your healthcare provider can work with you to make adjustments up to the correct dose for your metabolic needs and glycemic control goals.

 Afrezza inhaled insulin cartridges come in 4-, 8- and 12-unit cartridges.
 If needed, you can mix and match cartridges to take your prescribed dose.
 For example, two 12-unit cartridges provide a dose of 24 units of Afrezza.